tomgallagher/RecordReplay/README.md

 __REPORT__ - Provides feedback on the execution of user interface interactions, including detailed logging of user interface interaction fails and visual regression analysis of screenshots.

-# WHY SHOULD YOU INSTALL IT?
+# WHY SHOULD YOU INSTALL RECORD/REPLAY?

-Everyone?

 Manual end-to-end functionality testing is time-consuming and tedious.
-Record/Replay delivers easy automation testing to everyone, speeding up delivery of production code you can trust.
+Record/Replay delivers easy automation testing to everyone, __speeding up delivery of production code__ you can trust.
 This allows the continuous delivery process to run smoothly at your organization with a quality selection of functional tests.

-Beginners?
+Beginners benefit from Record/Replay being ready-to-go as installed. __No coding skills are required to record and to replay tests__.

-Ready-To-Go- Comes with everything you need to start functional testing.
+Everything you need to start functional testing is included as part of the intuitive user interface.
-Ease of use - no installs required, no knowledge of Node.js or Puppeteer required everything runs in the browser, tests saved locally in storage
-4. Transparent - watch all the recordings replayed in real time in dedicated browser tab

-Experts?

-Multiple CSS and Xpath selector generators for redundancy and continued performance as the site structure changes
+You can also gain an introductiont to different testing frameworks by using our code export functions.

+Experienced testers can use Record/Replay to __generate short, unique selectors for all element targets__, using our built-in CSS and Xpath selector generators.
-2. Generates short unique selectors for all element targets Record/Replay generates code for Jest, Puppeteer, Cypress and Selenium Webdriver that you can copy and paste into your testing suites.
+In addition, our code generators produce code for Jest, Puppeteer, Cypress and Selenium Webdriver that you can copy and paste into your testing suites.
-So testing logic can be exported from the Record/Replay environment to multiple different browsers, on your machine or in the cloud.
+This can reduce the amount of time taken to create a full-coverage functional testing suite suitable for multiple different browsers, on your machine or in the cloud.

 # WHY IS IT BETTER THAN OTHER TESTING FRAMEWORKS?

-Everyone?

-In contrast to all existing testing frameworks, Record/Replay requires ZERO CONFIGURATION and its user interface is simple and intuitive.
+Record/Replay is __free and open-source__, which distinguishes it from many other frameworks.
+In addition, Record/Replay requires __zero configuration__.
+High set-up costs can act as a barrier to setting up proper testing.
 You can start testing your site in minutes, with no previous experience of Record/Replay or even testing websites in general.

 Beginners?